wojwozniak/advent_of_code_2022/README.md

 ## List of tasks
 Day 1: #1 and #2 solved
 Day 2: #1 and #2 solved
+Day 3: #1 and #2 solved
-Day 3 and up: Work in progress...
+Day 4 and up: Work in progress...